LuBolin/lubolin.github.io/blog/posts/game-design-definitions.md

 ## Toy
 - A system with autonomy and interactivity, but without explicit goals
 - Toys can still be fun, but they do not impose objectives on the player

+## Dictionary
+- Affordance: The perceived and actual properties of an object that suggest how it should be used